nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-review-nuxeo-studio-configuration.md

 ![]({{file name='merge-branch.png'}} ?border=true,w=600)

-The two branches' content is now merged.
+The two branches are now merged.

 4. In the branch management screen, select the `master` branch.

-<br/>Changes brought over from the other branch are visible in the **Your Work In Progress** zone and marked in green, meaning that they are only visible from you at this stage until you decide to push them.
+<br/>Changes pulled over from the other branch are visible in the **Your Work In Progress** zone and marked in green, meaning that they are only visible from you at this stage until you decide to push them.

 ![]({{file name='wip.png'}} ?border=true,w=600)

-Should you wish to gather more information about the changes merged, feel free to click on the commits and take a look at the diff provided.
+If you want to have more informations about the changes, click on the corresponding commit.

 ### 3. Reviewing and Taking a Decision
 Several decisions are possible at this stage to finish the review: